freesewing/markdown/dev/translators/content/en.md

 Content will contain MarkDown syntax.
 MarkDown is a straight-forward way to format text to turn it into HTML.
 You’ll be familiar with it in no time.

-The [official MarkDown documentation](https://daringfireball.net/projects/markdown/syntax) is a bit dry, but there's plenty of MarkDown guides out there.
+Our [guide on Markdown](/guides/markdown/) covers all you need to know.

-If you have any questions, [we're here to help](https://gitter.im/freesewing/translation).
+If you have any questions, [we're here to help](https://chat.freesewing.org/).